cferdinandi/reef-js/content/advanced.md

 Reef provides you with a way to attach nested components to their parent components.
 When the parent component is updated, it will automatically update the UI of its nested components if needed.

-Associate a nested component with its parent using the `attachTo` key in your `options` object.
+Associate a nested component with its parent using the `attachTo` key on your `options` object.
 You can provide a component or array of components for a value.

 You only need to render the parent component.
 It's nested components will render automatically.